muztabafuad/BeTogether/README.md

 License
 -------------
-#BeTogether is available under the terms of the Apache License, which implies that application developers are free to use #BeTogether.
+#BeTogether is available under the terms of the GPL License, which implies that application developers are free to use #BeTogether.
 It also means that developers are invited to contribute to improve #BeTogether as long as the original source code remains open.

 Contributors